-6.5 Rest pauses
+6.4 Rest pauses

-- 6.5.1 All employees Weekly, part-time and casual employees who work a minimum of 4 consecutive ordinary hours, but less than 7.6 consecutive ordinary hours on any one day shall receive a rest pause of 10 minutes' duration.
-Employees who work a minimum of 7.6 consecutive ordinary hours (excluding the meal break) on any one day shall receive a rest pause of 10 minutes' duration in the first half and the second half of the period worked. - 6.5.2 Rest pauses shall be taken in the employer's time. - 6.5.3 Rest pauses shall be taken at times to suit the convenience of the employer and so as not to interfere with the continuity of work where continuity, in the opinion of the employer, is necessary.
+- 6.4.1 All employees Weekly, part-time and casual employees who work a minimum of 4 consecutive ordinary hours, but less than 7.6 consecutive ordinary hours on any one day will receive a rest pause of 10 minutes' duration.
+Employees who work a minimum of 7.6 consecutive ordinary hours (excluding the meal break) on any one day will receive a rest pause of 10 minutes' duration in the first half and the second half of the period worked. - 6.4.2 Rest pauses will be taken in the employer's time. - 6.4.3 Rest pauses will be taken at times to suit the convenience of the employer and so as not to interfere with the continuity of work where continuity, in the opinion of the employer, is necessary.